rcarrata/ns-gitops/README.md

 # Demo 4 - OpenShift Network Visualization and Securization with Advanced Cluster Security for Kubernetes

+A Kubernetes network policy is a specification of how groups of pods are allowed to communicate with each other and other network endpoints.
+These network policies are configured as YAML files.

+By looking at these files alone, it is often hard to identify whether the applied network policies achieve the desired network topology.

+**Red Hat Advanced Cluster Security for Kubernetes** gathers all defined network policies from your orchestrator and provides functionality to make these policies easier to use.

+To support network policy enforcement, Red Hat Advanced Cluster Security for Kubernetes provides:
+* Network graph
+* Network policy simulator
+* Network policy generator

 <img align="center" width="750" src="docs/app3.png">

+## Red Hat Advanced Cluster Security for Kubernetes

+Red Hat Advanced Cluster Security for Kubernetes (Red Hat Advanced Cluster Security or ACS) provides the tools and capabilities to address the security needs of a cloud-native development approach on Kubernetes.

+The ACS solution offers visibility into the security of your cluster, vulnerability management, and security compliance through auditing, network segmentation awareness and configuration, security risk profiling, security-related configuration management, threat detection, and incident response.
+In addition, ACS grants an ability to pull the actions from that tooling deep into the application code development process through APIs.

+These security features represent the primary work any developer or administrator faces as they work across a range of environments, including multiple datacenters, private clouds, or public clouds that run Kubernetes clusters.

 ## Demo Environment provisioning